Maud Residential Care in Maud, OK

 Pros

-• pro The church service was great.
+• pro The church service there was great.

-• pro People were friendly.
+• pro The people were friendly.

 • pro The music was nice.

-• pro The small town atmosphere was pleasant.
+• pro The small-town atmosphere was appealing.

 Cons